fetch-trade/mobile_platform/README.md

 type in `source ~/.zshrc` to refresh the terminal window to accomodate the new changes to your bash profile

+install the dart sdk using `brew install dart-sdk`	(homebrew)

 #### windows

 follow this link: https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/

-install the dart sdk using:

-`brew install dart-sdk`	(homebrew)

-`choco install dart-sdk` (chocolatey)
+install the dart sdk using `choco install dart-sdk` (chocolatey)

-make sure xcode, android studio, and vscode are set up on your environment; if not, please google how to do so
+make sure xcode(mac only), android studio, and vscode are set up on your environment; if not, please google how to do so (note that the android ios emulators need to be set up to test the app)

 ### setting up local env